Guide to Single-Step and Multi-Step Income Statements

 Single-Step Income Statements in Depth

 Like a multi-step income statement, a single-step income statement reports the revenue, expenses, and profit (or loss) of a business during a specific period.
-However, it doesn’t provide the level of detail you get with a multi-step income statement.
+However, it doesn’t provide the level of detail that a multi-step income statement does.

 The single-step income statement calculates the business’s net income by subtracting losses and expenses from gains and revenue.
-It includes all expenses (including the cost of goods sold) in one column, rather than breaking them into subcategories like operating and non-operating expenses.
+It includes all expenses (including the cost of goods sold) in one column, rather than breaking them into subcategories such as operating and nonoperating expenses.

 Recommended: Sole Proprietorship vs LLC: How to Choose